ZachAR3/YuzuToolbox/README.md

 # PineappleEA-GUI
 A simple tool to download and update early access builds of yuzu from the [PineappleEA](https://github.com/pineappleEA/pineapple-src "PineappleEA") Github repo.
-This tool is currently quite basic, but does support updating with overwrites of previous versions, saved location handling and lets you install backwards of up to 10 versions.
+This tool is currently supports
+* Cross platform (Windows and Linux)
+* updating with overwrites of previous versions
+* Simple management tools such as clearing shader caches / install directory
+* Shortcut creation and automatic unpacking
+* Basic backup tool (allows save directory to be duplicated into another directory and then restored when desired)
+* Mod management features (downloading / installing from Yuzu mods wiki + ability to uninstall and detect manually installed mods)
 Note, Requires GTK runtime if you don't have it already:
 Windows: https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer)
 Linux: Distro-dependent but should be included in your distros mono package.
 Or you can download it by itself e.g libgtk-3-0 on debian or gtk3 for Arch.